ninjaframework/ninja/ninja-core/src/site/markdown/commercial_support/training.md

 Training
 ========

 We offer two distinct training packages.
+A basic introduction course and one for advanced users and use cases.
+In general we are quite flexible regarding topics.

 ## Training 1: Introduction